input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ```
 #### Messages

-Messages for sending and receiving blocks and votes.
-In the `Peras` protocol
+Messages for sending and receiving chains and votes.
+Note, in the *Peras* protocol
-certificates are not diffused explicitly with the exception of bootstraping the
+certificates are not diffused explicitly.
-system.
 ```agda
   data Message : Type where
     ChainMsg : Chain → Message